DomFord/ccgr-website/content/home/educations.md

     padding: ["20px", "0", "20px", "0"]
 ---

+# Master's Education

+Our two-year MSc programme in Games provides you with technical and social science knowledge on how computer games work, how they are designed and how they have a social impact on us.
+You will work with some of the world’s leading game researchers, and you will have the opportunity to become a computer games expert yourself.
+We currently offer two tracks: Game Technology, with a focus on programming, and Game Design and Theory.

+More information about the games programme can be found [here](http://en.itu.dk/Programmes/MSc-Programmes/Games).

 # PhD Education

 The Center for Computer Games Research has been home to a number of International PhD fellows since the first dissertation was completed in 2003.
 For more information on the ITU's upcoming PhD calls please visit the university's main [information site](http://itu.dk/en/Forskning/Phd-uddannelsen).
 We also run special PhD level courses on the subject of computer games and those are publicized via our [events page](https://game.itu.dk/index.php/Events).